zackees/esp32-https-streaming-uploader/README.md

 in this example will create a 1 kB dummy file.
 But a test file with 2 MB has been tested (using psram) and it worked fine.

+Not that the default SSL method uses insecure.
+You should modify it if you want to use a CA cert and further lock it down.

 Modifying this code to use something like an SD card should be straightforward.

 Pull requests are welcome.